-Before extracting the Evaporator Assembly from the "Smuggler's Box", carefully remove the capillary tube, electrical connections, Flexible Duct Hose and hoses.
-You will also have to remove the Blower Motor Resistor/Air Intake Housing inside the car.
-Remove the stock Blower Housing (top half or front half in RHD models) from the bottom half of the Evaporator Assembly.
-The Evaporator/Expansion Valve Assembly should be easily pulled from the bottom half.
+Carefully remove the capillary tube, electrical connections and hoses.
+You will also have to remove the Blower Motor Trapezoidal Resistor/Air Intake from inside the car.
+Remove the Case and separate the top half of the box which houses the Blower Motor Assembly by removing the clamps on the side of the box.